programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ## Introduction

-YouTube is the most popular web-based video sharing platform in the world, with billions of users viewing and uploading videos each month.
+YouTube is a popular web-based video sharing platform in the world, with billions of users viewing and uploading videos each month.
 This lesson will introduce readers to conducting research on internet discourse by  performing data analysis on comments posted by viewers of YouTube videos.
 This lesson is designed for readers with an intermediate familiarity with the R programming language and computational textual analysis.

 In this lesson, you will learn how to download YouTube video comments and analyze the textual data using the natural language processing algorithm, Wordfish.
 Designed for scaling textual data using [unsupervised machine learning](https://en.wikipedia.org/wiki/Unsupervised_learning), Wordfish brings into relief the salient dimensions of latent meaning within a corpus.
 Since Wordfish is useful for measuring ideological polarity in a set of documents, for this lesson's sample dataset, we've collected comments submitted by viewers of videos related to the [Black Lives Matter](https://en.wikipedia.org/wiki/Black_Lives_Matter) movement.
 The sample dataset includes videos posted to YouTube in 2020 by news-related sources in the United States from right- and left-leaning sources (according to [allsides.com](allsides.com)).

 This lesson will guide you through three key phases of 1) data collection, 2) data preparation (cleaning and modeling), and 3) data analysis (including generating visualizations).

 First, this lesson overviews the preparatory steps for gathering data, including considering ethical issues related to downloading and analyzing YouTube data.
-In addition, this first section introduces the basics of installing R and RStudio, as well as of using the open-source and user-friendly [YouTube Data Tools](https://ytdt.digitalmethods.net/) software.
+In addition, this first section introduces the basics of installing R and RStudio, as well as explaining how to use the open-source, user-friendly, third-party tool, [YouTube Data Tools](https://ytdt.digitalmethods.net/).
 The [Data Collection section](#data-collection) explains how to access and query YouTube’s Application Programming Interface (API) with YouTube Data Tools to search for and download video comments and metadata as tabular data (`.csv` file) for further manual and computational analysis.

 Second, this lesson explores how to use R to pre-process and clean YouTube comment data, as well as associated video metadata.
-YouTube user comments are 'noisy', often containing unusual content, like numbers, emojis, and URLs, which can negatively impact accurate text analyses.
+YouTube user comments are 'noisy', often containing unusual content, like numbers, emojis, and URLs, which can negatively impact computational text analyses.

 Third, this lesson teaches you how to model YouTube comment data with the Wordfish algorithm, using Ken Benoit's [`quanteda`](https://quanteda.io/index.html) R package.
 The [Modeling](#Modeling) and [Visualization](#Visualization) sections demonstrate how to analyze and interpret the comment data in R using Wordfish.